ericausente/monitoring-visibility-nic/README.md

 # Monitoring Nginx Ingress Controller with Prometheus & Grafana

-Before getting started, ensure that you have the following tools installed:
+Please note that following tools are deployed in Azure Kubernetes Service (AKS) and the Prometheus and Grafana are deployed as LoadBalancer services.

 - Nginx Ingress Controller
 - Prometheus